-The MailboxWorks has prepared this mailbox buying guide to help you understand what you need to know about the residential and commercial mailboxes before you purchase.
+The MailboxWorks has prepared this mailbox buying guide to help you understand what you need to know about buying a residential mailbox or buying a commercial mailbox…before you purchase.

 Walk Up Mail Delivery – If the postal carrier delivers your mail right to your door, you might want to consider buying a wall mount mailbox or a mailbox slot (through wall or door mailbox slot).
 Many wall mount mailboxes can be purchased with or without locks (and/or newspaper holders).